We believe attending the theater is inherently educational. It is where we learn to become better human beings: a lifelong pursuit.

 From Friday September 27 at noon through Sunday afternoon September 29, four workshops will be offered to attendees, led by renowned masters.

-The Festival's new Workshop Pass allows patrons, artists, and students to attend all four workshops as well as a curated set of four Festival performances, plus admission to Williams 101, our entertaining introduction to the 2019 Festival's plays and themes.
+The Festival's new Workshop Pass allows patrons, artists, and students to attend all four workshops as well as a curated set of four Festival performances, plus admission to the Kathleen Turner Master Class on Saturday morning.

 Why intern with us?